Written by: Jay H.

 - Don’t trust messages that look like they’re from a company you currently do business with, which say that your account has had suspicious activity, needs an updated credit card number, or has had unauthorized login attempts.
 Although this all may be true, if the email wants you to log-in using a website within the email, you are likely being scammed.

 - Check the email address field for fake addresses.
 Also, check the salutation (if there is one) for “Dear user” or “Dear [your email address].
-Real businesses either skip the salutation or use your first and last name or business name.
+Real businesses either skip the greeting or use your first and last name or business name.

 - Poor spelling and grammar are a dead giveaway.
 Many of the scammers originate from non-English speaking countries.

 - Be wary of emails attempting to get you to open attachments or click links.
 Hover over the link and ensure that it is a legitimate address that matches the company sending the email.
-If you are unsure, contact the company through a normal route.
+If you are unsure, contact the company through a regular route.

 - Donate to credible charities directly.
 Coronavirus-related scams often ask for donations to help those affected by the pandemic.
-To avoid falling victim to a scam, research credible charities and donate directly through their websites instead.
+To avoid falling victim to a scam, research credible charities and donate through their websites instead.

 Consider managed email hosting to filter spam and malicious emails before they reach your inbox.
 Not only do we provide content filtering, but you will also benefit from increased uptime, performance, scalability, and deliverability.

 To read more about cybersecurity practices, click here.